stanfordnlp/stanza/_pages/word_vectors.md

 [Word Representations for Neural Network Based Myanmar Text-to-Speech System](http://oaji.net/articles/2020/3603-1582708892.pdf). in International Journal of Intelligent Engineering and Systems, volume 13, pp 239-349.

+### Old French

+We use the vectors for French from the CoNLL 17 shared task.
+Other suggestions are welcome.

+### Sindhi

+We trained a new set of word vectors using Glove.
+For the training corpus, we used Wikipedia, Oscar 2023, and a collection of text from the NLP group at [ISRA University](https://isra.edu.pk) in Pakistan.
+This is still a work in progress.